livecoders/Home/.github/ISSUE_TEMPLATE/application.md

 ---

 Please make sure that 'Store Past Broadcasts' is enabled on your channel so that we can review examples of your coding stream.
+Also ensure that your vods are not sub only.

 **What is the URL for your Twitch channel?** https://twitch.tv/MY_CHANNEL